statmike/vertex-ai-mlops/01 - Data Sources/readme.md

 ---
 ToDo:
+- [X] add prereq to readme
-- [ ] Update format to match series
+- [X] Update format to match series
+- [X] add data creation here (from 00)
+- [X] add links to GCS and to Python Client for GCS Tips Notebook